Tag Archives: packraft speed

 One reason some packrafts may manage without a skeg is that way back in 2011 Alpacka invented the ingenious extended stern (right).
 It helped limit yawing much like a skeg, and effectively positioned the paddler more centrally, like a kayak, while also adding trim.

-This idea has been widely copied by just about everyone since and it definitely works, compared to the original Alpackas.
+This idea has been widely copied by just about everyone since and it definitely works, compared to the original dumpy Alpackas.
 But as mentioned, once there’s a good load over the bow, yawing is reduced in any packraft.
 Anfibio sell a detachable shallow skeg and glue-on patch for €21.
 My Rebel 2K came with a skeg and I must admit I use it most of the time now.
 But it does not have a fully extended stern like the Alpacka above right.
 Then again, my longer Nomad tracked great without the skeg.

 Frontal skeg?